Gaurav7260/Soc-anomaly-detectiob-mini-lab/README.md

-# 🔐 SOC Anomaly Detection Lab
+# 🔐 SOC Anomaly Detection Lab1

 ## 📌 Project Overview
 This project demonstrates a basic Security Operations Center (SOC) workflow using Wireshark to analyze network traffic, establish a baseline, and detect anomalies.